Spydr06/CSpydr/CONTRIBUTING.md

 # Contributing

 Contributions to CSpydr are very welcome.
-For major changes, pleas open an issue first to discuss what you would like to change.
+For major changes, please open an issue first to discuss what you would like to change.

 Following are instructions, hints and guidelines how contributions should be worked on.